fish-shell/fish-shell/doc_src/index.rst

 There are three kinds of variables in fish: universal, global and local variables.

-- Universal variables are shared between all fish sessions a user is running on one computer.
+- :ref:`Universal variables <variables-universal>` are shared between all fish sessions a user is running on one computer.
 - Global variables are specific to the current fish session, but are not associated with any specific block scope, and will never be erased unless the user explicitly requests it using ``set -e``.
 - Local variables are specific to the current fish session, and associated with a specific block of commands, and is automatically erased when a specific block goes out of scope.
 A block of commands is a series of commands that begins with one of the commands ``for``, ``while`` , ``if``, ``function``, ``begin`` or ``switch``, and ends with the command ``end``.